 This congenital dental malformation is common, so you are not alone!
 Over 20% of people are missing one or more wisdom teeth (third molars) and over 5% are missing one or more second premolars or upper lateral incisors.

-Although congenitally missing lateral incisors are not uncommon it is important to speak with your dentist about taking care of your missing teeth.
-Since every tooth has an essential and specific function, missing teeth may disturb the natural function of your teeth.
 For example, when the upper lateral incisors are missing the canine teeth often move toward the two front teeth (central incisors) to close the gaps created by the missing teeth.
 Once this occurs the upper and lower teeth will not close together properly, thus inhibiting the teeth from functioning and your ability to chew food correctly and comfortably.